matloff/fastStat/README.md

 This issue can become quite a challenge in, say, economic analysis.
 If we have 10 years of annual data, i.e. n = 10, what population is that a "sample" from?

+Accordingly, in many applications, the population we model as being sampled from is largely conceptual rather than a tangible entity.

 ## Lesson STDERRS:  Standard Errors